Getting Started

 Tools

-A collapsible sidebar section with floating utility panels: Band Plan, CW Decoder, FT8 Decoder, Library (Phonetic, Morse, Q-Codes, Etiquette, Frequencies), Solar, and a Feedback form.
+A collapsible sidebar section with floating utility panels: Band Plan, Solar, CW Decoder, FT8 Decoder, CW Training, Library (Phonetic, Morse, Q-Codes, Etiquette, Frequencies), Hamtrax CLI, and a Feedback form.
 These open as overlay panels so you can use them alongside any tab.
+CW Training keeps sending listening-only practice while its panel is minimized.

 All sections are available in the web app today.